MicrosoftDocs/azure-docs/articles/container-registry/container-registry-tasks-cross-registry-authentication.md

 ## Option 1: Create task with user-assigned identity

-The steps in this section create a task with a user-assigned identity.
-If you want to enable a system-assigned identity instead, see [[Task with system-assigned identity](#task-with-system-assigned-identity)](#option-2-task-with-system-assigned-identity).
+The steps in this section create a task and enable a user-assigned identity.
+If you want to enable a system-assigned identity instead, see [Option 2: Create task with system-assigned identity](#option-2-create-task-with-system-assigned-identity).

 [!INCLUDE [container-registry-tasks-user-assigned-id](../../includes/container-registry-tasks-user-assigned-id.md)]